Decompositions, factorisations, inverses and equation solvers (dense matrices)

 The singular values are in descending order.

-argument is optional; method
+The method argument is optional; method is

-either "dc"
+either "dc" or "std":

 -

-indicates divide-and-conquer method (default setting). -
+"dc"indicates divide-and-conquer method (default setting). -

-indicates standard method. - The divide-and-conquer method provides slightly different results than the standard method, but is considerably faster for large matrices.
+"std"indicates standard method. - The divide-and-conquer method provides slightly different results than the standard method, but is considerably faster for large matrices.

 If the decomposition fails: